Hyatt Hotels is one of the world's top operators of luxury

 primary online source of information and reservation booking.

-That was a decrease of almost 65% compared to fiscal 2014, when
+That was an increase compared to fiscal 2015, when Hyatt only

-The company's cash flow from operations increased by $65 million
+hotels.
+The company's cash flow from operations remained strong in

 In the US Hyatt focuses its expansion efforts on